 “However, it soon became clear that the Nightshelter was just what I needed.
 It was somewhere where I could start again.
 The staff understood my situation, they didn’t judge me and they knew what I needed to do to help myself.
 They didn’t rush me, they gave me time and were so patient.”

-After being at the Nightshelter for a couple of months, Scott then moved onto to one of our shared houses designed to be a stepping stone to independent living.
+After being at the Nightshelter for a couple of months, Scott then moved on to one of our shared houses designed to be a stepping stone to independent living.
 Scott started to hatch plans and remained focused on reaching his goal.

 “I wanted money coming in again, I wanted independence and place where my kids could come and visit me.
 I have always had a strong work ethic so I just kept going.
 If you don’t give up, you will do it.
 The support is definitely there but you have to want to help yourself.”